US to max out on debt soon, setting up political fight

 McCarthy said he’s spoken with Biden about the coming debt ceiling and told the president “it doesn’t have to come to that” — meaning a federal government shutdown over spending levels.

-“This is our moment to change the behavior,” McCarthy said Tuesday on Fox’s “Hannity.”
+“This is our moment to change the behavior,” McCarthy said Tuesday on Fox News Channel’s “Hannity.”

 But the new speaker stopped short of saying Republicans now in charge of the House would go so far as to refuse to pass the annual spending bills needed to fund the government, as happened more than a decade ago during an earlier debt ceiling showdown in Congress.